-Who is requesting On what basis may a copy of recording be accessed? access?
-1 Parties (or a Only upon an order from the presiding Judge [or in that person authorized Judge's absence, the Regional Administrative Judge or in writing by a Judge assigned by the Regional Administrative Judge].
-Any party or order should include the terms in the Access Order attached authorized in as Appendix B. writing by counsel for a party) 2 Counsel of record On providing an undertaking in the form attached as Appendix A. The undertaking includes conditions that restrict the use of the copy and prohibit any further distribution of it.
-3 Lawyer for child On providing an undertaking in the form attached as (under Rule 162 of Appendix A. The undertaking includes conditions that the Provincial Court restrict the use of the copy and prohibit any further Family Rules) distribution of it.
-4 Other lawyer By providing a letter of authorization from a party or counsel of record authorizing the lawyer to obtain a copy of the audio recording, and on providing an undertaking in the form attached as Appendix A. The undertaking includes conditions that restrict the use of the copy and prohibit any further distribution of it.
+Who is requesting On what basis may a copy of recording be accessed? access? on man access may a copy of rocor and g to access and 1 Parties (or a person authorized in writing by a party or authorized in Only upon an order from the presiding Judge [or in that Judge's absence, the Regional Administrative Judge or Judge assigned by the Regional Administrative Judge].
+Any order should include the terms in the Access Order attached as Appendix B. writing by counsel for a party) 2 Counsel of record On providing an undertaking in the form attached as Appendix A. The undertaking includes conditions that restrict the use of the copy and prohibit any further distribution of it.
+3 Lawyer for child (under Rule 162 of the Provincial Court Family Rules) On providing an undertaking in the form attached as Appendix A .
+The undertaking includes conditions that restrict the use of the copy and prohibit any further distribution of it.
+4 Other lawyer By providing a letter of authorization from a party or counsel of record authorizing the lawyer to obtain a copy of the audio recording, and on providing an undertaking in the form attached as Appendix A .
+The undertaking includes conditions that restrict the use of the copy and prohibit any further distribution of it.
 5 Any other access Access to a copy must be by court order by the presiding Judge or, in that Judge's absence, the Regional Administrative Judge, or Judge assigned by the Regional Administrative Judge.
-Any order should include the terms in the Access Order attached as Appendix B. I have a second and the state of the second form and the literation of the second s However, if a court registry is equipped for public listening, parties or counsel for a party can listen at that facility.
+Any order should include the terms in the Access Order attached as Appendix B .
+However, if a court registry is equipped for public listening, parties or counsel for a party can listen at that facility.
 If the registry is not equipped for public listening, listening will only be permitted if ordered by the Court.